-- ▷ TLBI IPAS2E1, Xn: Invalidate this CPU's cached copies of entries used to translate the intermediate physical address in register Xn, for the EL1&0 regime, for the current VMID. - ▷ TLBI IPAS2LE1, Xn: Invalidate this CPU's cached copies of any last-level entries used to translate the intermediate physical address in register Xn, for the EL1&0 regime, for the current VMID. - TLBI IPAS2E1IS, Xn: Invalidate all CPU's cached copies of entries used to translate the intermediate physical address in register Xn, for the EL1&0 regime, for the current VMID. - > TLBI VMALLE1: Invalidate this CPU's cached copies of entries for the EL1&0 regime, for the current VMID. - 2726 ▷ TLBI VMALLE1IS: Invalidate all CPU's cached copies of entries for the EL1&0 regime, for the current VMID. - 2728 ▷ TLBI ALLE1: Invalidate this CPU's cached copies of entries for the EL1&0 regime, for any ASID or VMID. - Description of the EL1&0 regime, for any ASID or VMID.

-TLBI ALLE1IS: Invalidate all CPU's cached copies of entries for the EL1&0 regime, for any ASID or VMID. - (... and equivalent TLBI ALLE2, and TLBI ALLE2IS instructions for the EL2 regime) - ≥ TLBI ASIDE1, Xn: Invalidate this CPU's cached copies of entries for the EL1&0 regime, for the ASID specified in register Xn. - (Note that the EL2 regime does not have ASIDs)
+TLBI VAE1, Xn: Invalidate this CPU's cached copies of entries used to translate the virtual address in register Xn, for the EL1&0 regime, for the current ASID and VMID. - ▶ TLBI VALE1, Xn: Invalidate this CPU's cached copies of any last-level entries used to translate the virtual address in register Xn, for the EL1&0 regime, for the current ASID and VMID. - ▶ TLBI VAAE1, Xn: Invalidate this CPU's cached copies of any last-level entries used to translate the virtual address in register Xn, for the EL1&0 regime, for the current VMID, for any ASID. - TLBI VAE1IS, Xn: Invalidate all CPU's cached copies of entries used to translate the virtual address in register Xn, for the EL1&0 regime, for the current ASID and VMID. (...and equivalent TLBI VAE2, TLBI VALE2, TLBI VAE2IS instructions for virtual addresses in the EL2 regime) - ▷ TLBI IPAS2E1, Xn: Invalidate this CPU's cached copies of entries used to translate the intermediate physical address in register Xn, for the EL1&0 regime, for the current VMID. - ▷ TLBI IPAS2LE1, Xn: Invalidate this CPU's cached copies of any last-level entries used to translate the intermediate physical address in register Xn, for the EL1&0 regime, for the current VMID. - ▶ TLBI IPAS2E1IS, Xn: Invalidate all CPU's cached copies of entries used to translate the intermediate physical address in register Xn, for the EL1&0 regime, for the current VMID. - > TLBI VMALLE1: Invalidate this CPU's cached copies of entries for the EL1&0 regime, for the current VMID. - ▶ TLBI VMALLE1IS: Invalidate all CPU's cached copies of entries for the EL1&0 regime, for the current VMID. - ▶ TLBI ALLE1: Invalidate this CPU's cached copies of entries for the EL1&0 regime, for any ASID or VMID. - Description Descrip - Description Descrip - 2615 ▷ TLBI ASIDE1IS, Xn: Invalidate this CPU's cached copies of entries for the EL1&0 regime, for the ASID 2616 specified in register Xn. - (Note that the EL2 regime does not have ASIDs)